It’s not just a form of art, it’s a way to translate images to consumer behavior actions, that sell your work.

 This article will include everything you wanted and need to know about architectural photography, but before we start here is a little about me.

-I have been working for over 12 years across international markets USA and Europe.
+I have been working for over 12 years across international markets in Europe, and the United States.

 I bring many years of experience, knowledge, and expertise in many fields from hospitality, architecture, and design to new development, luxury homes, and commercial and retail architecture across Germany, Denmark, Norway, Italy, France, and the rest of the EU region